 - Stylish/trendy but reportedly comfortable: The hands down reader favorites here: Cole Haan Air, Stuart Weitzman, and Salvatore Ferragamo – also Anyi Lu, Attilio Giusti Leombruni, Kate Spade (their wedges are apparently a favorite in DC), L.K.
-Bennett (the Sledge pump is a Kate Middleton favorite), Taryn Rose (the brand was founded by an orthopedic surgeon) Taryn Rose (the brand is designed by a orthopedic surgeon!)
+Bennett (the Sledge pump is a Kate Middleton favorite), and Taryn Rose (the brand was founded by an orthopedic surgeon)

 - Designed for comfort, but may be funky or clunky, depending on your taste: Arche, Beautifeel, Camper, Earthies, Gentle Souls (by Kenneth Cole), John Fluevog, Oh!
 Shoes, Think!

 - Stylish/trendy but reportedly comfortable: Donald J Pliner, Franco Sarto, Geox, Isolá, Peter Kaiser, Sofft